cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 int v3 = t2(make_coord(1, 1), 2); // 19
 ```

-In `l2`, we iterate through the inner (left) shape in groups of 2, column major by default.
+In `l2`, we iterate through the inner (left) shape in groups of 2, column-major by default.
 In this case, the composed layout is purely decorative.
 We can still address a tensor with layout `l1` or `l2` with two coordinates `(i, j)`, and CuTe maps the translation underneath.
 However, we are now also grouping the inner dimension as four groups of two.
 We'll see nested layouts become a powerful tool during the [MMA tiling reshape](#fragment-reshape), where we cannot simply flatten a 3D tensor into a non-nested 2D tensor for our specific access pattern.

 # CuTe, Copy, MMA, then Cry
 ## A100 (Ampere) Specs